COVID-19 Local Support Grant Scheme

 - Prepayment and pay-as-you go customers will remain supplied with energy through challenging times

 - Support will be available to all customers in financial distress

 We also have a housing and welfare service that can help with housing issues, food, gas, electric and other essentials.
 You can contact this team by email or by calling 01922 652250.
 For information on these services please visit the housing and welfare support service pages.

-We have been made aware that there is currently a text message scam active that invites you to click a link in order to claim a £435 refund on your council tax as part of coronavirus relief.
+We have been made aware that there is currently an active text message scam that invites you to click a link in order to claim a £435 refund on your council tax as part of COVID-19 relief.
 There is no council tax refund scheme in place.
 For help with your council tax during this time, please see below.